Prophesy, King Jesus from Lamb to Lion

 Stillwaggon, J. (2014).
 The Problem of Propagation: Original Sin as Inherited Discourse.
 Studies In Philosophy & Education, 33(1), 61-73. doi:10.1007/s11217-013-9362-7.
 Retrieved from: https://lopes.idm.oclc.org/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=a9h&AN=93447361&site=eds-live&scope=site c

-In the 1500s, Pope Pius IX said, “The most Blessed Virgin Mary, in the first instant of her conception, by a singular grace and privilege granted by almighty God…”.
-The Roman Catholic Church Mary “had no sin “ she is the “repairer of the lost world” that Jesus shares “…with His mother” the glory and even “she crushed the head of the serpent”.
+By the time we get to the 1500s, Pope Pius IX states that “The most Blessed Virgin Mary, in the first instant of her conception, by a singular grace and privilege granted by almighty God…”, “had no sin”, that she is the “repairer of the lost world” that Jesus and His mother share in glory and even “she crushed the head of the serpent”.
+In 1944, it was Pope Pius XII that began the feasts concerning the ‘immaculate heart’.

 This image has an empty alt attribute; its file name is presentation1.jpg